Table of Contents

-In short, a Medical record is the documented storehouse of an individual’s clinical data which serve as evidence of his medical encounters.
-Medical record review process is the evaluation of an individual’s medical chart for medico-legal purposes.
-Let me make it simpler for you.
-If I plan to claim compensation or insurance for personal injury, my medical record will be the first line of evidence.
-For the claiming process, the lengthy medical record will be reviewed and converted into an easily accessible form.
+Medical record review and analysis is a process that filters out and scrutinizes the relevant clinical data from the entire medical database of the claimant.
+Let me make it clearer to you.
+If I plan to claim compensation or insurance for a personal injury, my medical record would be the first line of evidence.
+For the claiming process, the lengthy medical record would be reviewed and converted into an easily accessible form.

 You will understand more about the process as you read further.

 Medical records review and analysis is very crucial in medico-legal cases like personal injury, medical malpractice, mass tort and worker’s compensation.
 They act as solid evidence for the Attorneys and paralegals to substantiate insurance claims.
 Health care sectors also utilize medical chart reviewing for providing better services and ensure patient safety.
 We will be discussing more on medical record review services used by attorneys.

 How Medical Record Reviewing is Done?

 ‘Medical chart review.’
 Sounds very simple right?
 Can’t blame you for that.
 But the process is not an easy one unless it is done by professionals and experts with a medical background.
 Let’s grasp the stages of medical chart review in simple steps.

 - Organizing the reports and collecting the misplaced records if any

 - Detailed study of the clinical findings in the report